CommunityToolkit/Sample-Graph-ContosoNotes/README.md

 using CommunityToolkit.Authentication;
 using CommunityToolkit.Graph.Extensions;

-// Create and set the global authentciation provider.
+// Create and set the global authentication provider.
 IProvider provider = new MsalProvider(clientId, scopes);
 ProviderManager.Instance.GlobalProvider = provider;